Al-Shadhili: Early life

-Al-Shadhili was born near Ceuta in 1196.
+Al-Shadhili was born near Tetouan in 1196.
 He was a Sharif who was patrilineally descendant of the Arab Hashim tribe via the Idrisids, and matrilineally born to a royal family of the Berber Ghomara tribe.
 He was a Maliki in jurisprudence and wandered far afield in search of knowledge.
 Immensely learned, even as a young man, he was famous for his ability to engage in legal argumentation with the religions scholars of his day.
 As a young man, Abulhasan was hesitating between living the life of an ascetic in the wilderness in order to give himself up totally to worship and invocation, or to return to the towns and settlements to be in the company of the scholars and the righteous.
 He studied in Fes and moved to Alexandria in 1244.

 In Iraq he met the Sufi master al-Wasiti, who advised him to find his Spiritual Master (Sheikh) in the country Abulhasan had travelled from, there he later met Abd as-Salam ibn Mashish, the great Moroccan spiritual master.
 Under his guidance, Abulhasan attained enlightenment and proceeded to spread his knowledge across Maghreb, especially in Tunisia and Egypt, where he is buried.
 He founded his first zawiya in Tunis in 1227.
 He died in 1258 in Humaithra, Egypt, en route to Mecca.